Luxor massacre

 The Luxor massacre was a terrorist attack that occurred on 17 November 1997 in Egypt.
-It was perpetrated by al-Jamāʻah al-Islāmīyah and resulted in the deaths of 62 people, most of whom were tourists.
+It was perpetrated by al-Jama'a al-Islamiyya and resulted in the deaths of 62 people, most of whom were tourists.
 It took place at Dayr al-Bahri, an archaeological site located across the Nile from the city of Luxor.

 Attack

-Deir el-Bahari is one of Egypt's top tourist attractions, notable for the spectacular Mortuary Temple of Hatshepsut, an 18th Dynasty pharaoh.
-The temple is also known as Djoser-Djeseru (Holy of Holies in ancient Egyptian).

-In the mid-morning attack, six gunmen killed 58 foreign nationals and four Egyptians.
-The assailants were armed with automatic firearms and knives, and disguised as members of the security forces.
+In the mid-morning of 17 November, six gunmen killed 58 foreign nationals and four Egyptians.
+The assailants were armed with knives and automatic firearms and disguised as members of the security forces.
 They descended on the Mortuary Temple of Hatshepsut at around 08:45.
 They killed two armed guards at the site.
 With the tourists trapped inside the temple, the killing went on systematically for 45 minutes, during which many bodies, especially of women, were mutilated with machetes.
 The body of an elderly Japanese man was also found mutilated.
-A leaflet was discovered stuffed into his body that read "no to tourists in Egypt" and was signed "Omar Abdul Rahman's Squadron of Havoc and Destruction - the Gama'a al-Islamiyya, the Islamic Group".
+A leaflet was discovered stuffed into his body that read "no to tourists in Egypt" and was signed "Omar Abdul Rahman's Squadron of Havoc and Destruction—the Gama'a al-Islamiyya, the Group".

-The dead included a five-year-old English child, Shaunnah Turner, and four Japanese couples on honeymoon.
+The dead included a five-year-old British child, Shaunnah Turner, Turner's mother and grandmother and four Japanese couples on honeymoon.
 There were 26 survivors.

 The attackers then hijacked a bus, but ran into a checkpoint of armed Egyptian National Police and military forces.
 One of the terrorists was wounded in the subsequent shootout and the rest fled into the hills where their bodies were found in a cave, apparently having committed suicide together.

 One or more al-Jama'a al-Islamiyya leaflets were found calling for the release of Omar Abdel-Rahman from a U.S. prison, stating that the attack had been carried out as a gesture to exiled leader Mustafa Hamza, or declaring: "We shall take revenge for our brothers who have died on the gallows.
 The depths of the earth are better for us than the surface since we have seen our brothers squatting in their prisons, and our brothers and families tortured in their jails".

 Casualties

 Most of the victims were foreign tourists.
 Most of the casualties were from Switzerland, with 36 of its citizens killed.
-The youngest victim was a 5-year-old British child.
+The youngest victim was a five-year-old British child.

 Responsibility

-It is thought to have been instigated by exiled leaders of al-Jama'a al-Islamiyya, an Egyptian Islamist organization, attempting to undermine the organization's July 1997 "Nonviolence Initiative", to devastate the Egyptian economy and provoke the government into repression that would strengthen support for anti-government forces.
+The attack was thought to have been instigated by exiled leaders of al-Jama'a al-Islamiyya, an organization, attempting to undermine the organization's July 1997 "Nonviolence Initiative", to devastate the Egyptian economy and provoke the government into repression that would strengthen support for anti-government forces.
 However, the attack led to internal divisions among the militants, and resulted in the declaration of a ceasefire.
 In June 2013, the group denied that it was involved in the massacre.